How to be 1000x productive by leveraging Trello

 In parallel with starting to read books, I thought about the stuff that I am interested in and couldn't pursue or pursued at a very slow pace because I could only find so much time in my daily life before Covid19.

-Some of the courses that I began were on Golang - because many opensource projects for the cloud using it, Ansible & Terraform - because of my interest in DevOps and IaC.
+Some of the courses that I began were on Golang - because of many open-source projects for the cloud using it, Ansible & Terraform - because of my interest in DevOps and IaC.

-I also sought out to watch educational videos on YouTube about advanced topic on Node.js, React.js, (basically ways to improve upon existing skillset).
-These were relating to internal working on Node.js, Streams in Node.js, Efficient React.js, Istio and more.
+I also sought to watch educational videos on YouTube about advanced topics on Node.js, and React.js, (basically ways to improve upon existing skillsets).
+These were related to internal work on Node.js, Streams in Node.js, Efficient React.js, Istio, and more.

 Based on these courses/videos, I started a few side projects to dig deeper myself, without the guidance of an instructor - what better way to learn right?